iShezmu/holbertonschool-web_back_end/ES6_basic/README.md

 *   3-default-parameter.js
     - Condense the internals of the following function to 1 line - without changing the name of each function/variable.

+*   4-rest-parameter.js
+    - Modify the following function to return the number of arguments passed to it using the rest parameter syntax.